|Other:||Dubai, Abu Dhabi, Muscat, Sanna, al-Mukalla, Doha, al-Bahrayn|

 The poorer emirates found in philately a new resource in the last years.
 Their emirs contracted european and american printing companies to make regional stamps which became known as "dunes" among worldwide philatelists.
 These stamps are known to be large, much colorful and with themes strange to arabic culture such as the space conquest, the Winter World Games, Christmas, Easter, etc.

-Sunni Islam including wahhabi, Shiite Islam and Judaism, mostly Himyar.
+Sunni Islam including wahhabi, Shiite Islam and Judaism, mostly in Himyar.
 Also some Christians, who have their own emirate.